bufferapp/android-guidelines/project_style_guidelines.md

 **AndroidTest** - Directory containing functional tests
-**Test** - Directory containing Unit tests
+**Test** - Directory containing unit tests
 **CommonTest** - Directory containing shared test code for AndroidTest & Test
-**main** - Directory containing Application code
+**main** - Directory containing application code

 The structure of the project should remain as documentation whenever you are modifying or adding new features.

-Using this structure allows us to keep the Application code seperated from any Test-related code.
+Using this structure allows us to keep the application code seperated from any test-related code.
 The CommonTest directory allows us to share classes between the functional and unit tests, such as mock model creation and dagger test configuration classes.

 ###1.2 File Naming

 ####1.2.1 Class Files

-Any Classes that you defined should be named using UpperCamelCase, for example this would look like:
+Any classes that you define should be named using UpperCamelCase, for example:

 	AndroidActivity, NetworkHelper, UserFragment, PerActivity

 Any classes extending an Android framework component should **always** end with the component name.
-For example these classes would look like:
+For example:

 	UserFragment, SignUpActivity, RateAppDialog, PushNotificationServer, NumberView

 We use UpperCamelCase as this helps to seperate the words used to create the name, making it easier to read.
-Naming classes to end with the framework component makes it super clear as to what the class is used for For example, if you're looking to make changes to the RegistrationDialog then this naming convention makes it super easy to locate.
+Naming classes to end with the framework component makes it super clear as to what the class is used for.
+For example, if you're looking to make changes to the RegistrationDialog then this naming convention makes it super easy to locate.

 ####1.2.1 Resource Files